Hyzichs64/SplashMoba/README.md

 # SplashMoba
-An easy solution to change the splash screen in Mobile Legends: Bang Bang!
+An easy solution to change the splash screen in Mobile Legends: Bang Bang (Also has a lot of features!)!
+The SplashMoba application will be updated every 1-2 weeks!SplashMoba